 With an open meeting, asked Board Member Dan Nedland, how does this work?
-The board won't actually be able to order the other four (See BOARD on Page 5A)
+The board won't acand Jess Randel, a former district tually be able to order the other four

+(See BOARD on Page 5A)

-Banquet set forfarmers on Saturday
+Banquetset forfarmers on Saturday

-Entertainment, a hot meal and lots of prizes will mark the third annual Farmers and Ranchers Banquet at The Gateway on Saturday.
+Entertainment, a hot meal and lots Farmers and Ranchers Banquet at The Gateway on Saturday.